Chart Color Schemes

 Wangaratta Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Wangaratta Surrounds, as per the latest Census, 98.9% of dwellings were houses with the remaining 1.2% being semi-detached, apartments, or other types.
-This compares to Non-Metro Vic.'s 89.9% houses and 10.1% other dwellings.
+In Wangaratta Surrounds, as per the latest Census, 98.9% of dwellings were houses while 1.2% consisted of semi-detached homes, apartments and other types.
+This contrasts with Non-Metro Vic.'s figures of 89.9% houses and 10.1% other dwellings.
 Home ownership in Wangaratta Surrounds stood at 51.7%, with mortgaged properties at 37.6% and rented ones at 10.7%.
-The median monthly mortgage repayment was $1,500, exceeding Non-Metro Vic.'s average of $1,300.
+The median monthly mortgage repayment was $1,500, higher than Non-Metro Vic.'s average of $1,300.
 Median weekly rent in the area was $250, matching Non-Metro Vic.'s figure.
-Nationally, Wangaratta Surrounds's mortgage repayments were lower at $1,500 compared to Australia's average of $1,863, while rents were also lower at $250 versus the national figure of $375.
+Nationally, Wangaratta Surrounds' mortgage repayments were lower at $1,500 compared to Australia's average of $1,863, while rents were also lower at $250 versus the national figure of $375.

 Frequently Asked Questions - Housing